luapower/ui0/ui.md

 `win:from_parent(x, y) -> x, y`        window's parent space -> its client space
 -------------------------------------- ---------------------------------------

-### Popup windows
+### Pop-up windows

-Popup windows are frameless, non-focusable, non-moveable child windows.
+Pop-up windows are frameless, non-focusable, non-moveable child windows.
 They are created with `ui:popup(attrs1, ...)`.
-Clicking outside the popup area hides the popup, subject to the `autohide` property.
+Clicking outside the pop-up area hides the pop-up, subject to the `autohide` property.

 ### Moving frameless windows